The Best Parts of My Sims Party (4 out of 5)

 The 50 mini-games included are a festival of satisfying fun that entertains with a nice variety in types of games that increase in difficulty as you progress.

-The Bad Parts of My Sims Party
+The Bad Parts of My Sims Party (3 out of 5)

 The character avatar selection interface isn't very intuitive to use and kids may find it hard at first to implement successfully.
 Navigating the text heavy menus was difficult at times and isn't the best way to introduce information to kids who would probably have more fun with a point and click visual style interface.